screepers/Screeps-Grafana-V2/README.md

 * `--force`: force the non .example config files to be overwritten.
 * `--debug`: listen to setup Docker logs
-* `--traefik`: Add traefik labels to the docker-compose.yml file, reverse proxy for docker containers.
 * `--username`: overwrite the username for the Grafana admin user
 * `--password`: overwrite the password for the Grafana admin user
 * `--defaultRetention`: overwrite the default retention for the default retention polic of all not regex'd retention paths.
 * `--enableAnonymousAccess`: enable anonymous access to Grafana
-* `--traefikHost`: use only traefik forwarding

 #### Network